centreon/centreon-documentation/en/reporting/available-reports.md

 your environment based on Centreon concepts (e.g., business activities, host groups and categories, service categories, metrics).

-> You can have a look to our [report book](#TODO) to find the report you need before consulting this report guide.
+> You can have a look to our [Reports book](../assets/reporting/Centreon-MBI-Samples-of-Reports.pdf) to find the report you need before consulting this report guide.

 Most of these reports have been designed to be perfectly rendered in